 Biden faced further scrutiny in September, when he attended a fundraiser hosted by the co-founder of a natural gas company.
 Though activists urged Biden to reconsider attending, his campaign said the event did not violate the No Fossil Fuel Money Pledge the former vice president signed.

 The South Bend, Indiana mayor favors the implementation of a Green New Deal “with all available tools,” such as a carbon tax-and-dividend scheme and investment in 100 percent clean energy.

-While Buttigieg supports the Green New Deal, recommitting to the Paris agreement and decarbonizing transportation and industry, his campaign has offered few details on how those goals should be accomplished.
 He signed the pledge rejecting money from fossil fuel donors, and as mayor joined the Mayors National Climate Action Agenda, a group of mayors that committed to the goals of the Paris pact.

 “From wildfires in the west to hurricanes in the east, to floods and droughts in the heartland, we’re not gonna buy the lie," said California Senator Kamala Harris, highlighting climate change in her campaign’s launch speech.